Grating haptic perception through touchscreen: Sighted vs. Visually Impaired: Results

-From Table.~\ref{table-single} and Table.~\ref{table-double}, it can be observed that the images in Test 6 correspond to No. 6 and No. 7, with a average Cpmm of 0.270 cycles/mm, respectively.
-Further examination of the results reveals that, given the lower median accuracy in the VI group (0.34) compared to the S group (0.4) and the smaller IQR in the VI group (0.3334) relative to the S group (0.5), the accuracy distribution in the VI group is more concentrated around lower accuracy values~\cite{IQR}.
-However, despite this, the peak accuracy in the VI group (0.83) is significantly higher than that of the S group (0.7).
-Additionally, the peak range in the VI group is narrower, indicating that its optimal response point (x = 0.53, Cpmm = 0.270) demonstrates a higher degree of specificity.
-This suggests that the frequency associated with the images in Test 6 represents an optimal and easily recognizable tactile stimulus for VI participants.
-The nominal base diameter of Braille dots is specified as 1.44 mm (0.057 inches), and the cell spacing shall conform to a nominal center-to-center distance of 2.340 mm (0.092 inches) between adjacent dots within the same cell, measured either horizontally or vertically (but not diagonally), equivalent to 0.264 cycle/mm, which aligns with the findings of this study~\cite{dot}.
-This consistency implies that VI participants may have fine-tuned their tactile sensitivity to this frequency through years of practice, leading to optimized perception of signals around 0.270 cycles/mm.
-As a contrast, S participants demonstrated only chance-level accuracy (50\%) in Test 6.
-The peak accuracy for S participants occurs at Test 3 and Test 4, corresponding to images with frequencies of 0.963 cycles/mm, and 0.749 cycles/mm, which markedly differ from the results observed in the VI group.
+From Table~\ref{table-single} and Table~\ref{table-double}, the images in Test 6 correspond to No. 6 and No. 7, with an average cpmm of 0.270 cycles/mm.
+Further examination of the results reveals that, given the lower median accuracy in the VI group (0.34) than the S group (0.4) and the smaller IQR in the VI group (0.3334) than the S group (0.5), the accuracy distribution in the VI group is more concentrated around lower accuracy values~\cite{IQR}.
+However, the peak accuracy in the VI group (0.83) is significantly higher than that in the S group (0.7).
+In addition, the peak range in the VI group is narrower, indicating that its optimal response point (x = 0.53, cpmm = 0.270) demonstrates a higher degree of specificity.
+This suggests that the frequency associated with the images in Test 6 represents an optimal and easily recognizable tactile stimulus for the VI participants.
+The nominal base diameter of Braille dots is specified as 1.44 mm (0.057 inches), and the cell spacing shall conform to a nominal center-to-center distance of 2.340 mm (0.092 inches) between adjacent dots within the same cell, measured either horizontally or vertically (but not diagonally), equivalent to 0.264 cycles/mm, which aligns with the findings of this study~\cite{dot}.
+This consistency implies that the VI participants may have fine-tuned their tactile sensitivity to this frequency through years of practice, resulting in an optimized perception of signals around 0.270 cycles/mm.
+Meanwhile, the S participants demonstrated only chance-level accuracy (50\%) in Test 6.
+The peak accuracy for the S participants occurred at Tests 3 and 4, corresponding to images with frequencies of 0.963 and 0.749 cycles/mm, which markedly differed from the results observed in the VI group.